-Back in 2012, McAfee was living in Belize when his neighbor was found dead of a gun wound to his head.
+Back in 2012, McAfee was living in Belize when his neighbor was found dead of a gunshot wound to his head.
 For some reason, McAfee was scared he might become a suspect in the investigation.
 Possibly high on bath salts and deeply paranoid, McAfee chose to flee the friendly inquiries of the police and hide in the jungle instead.

 The pictures, taken with an iPhone 4S, recorded the trio’s movement through the Belize jungle.
-Their current location was attached to every picture and what they didn’t realize was that this data did not simply disappear after the image was uploaded.
+Their location was attached to every picture, and what they didn’t realize was that this data did not simply disappear after the image was uploaded.
 While it was invisible to the human eye, it still remained part of the metadata of the image files.

 As the metadata contained the GPS coordinates of every image that was taken, the authorities were led straight to McAfee.

-Anyone can see the metadata associated with McAfee’s pics, by opening the image files with Julien Voisin’s Metadata Anonymisation Toolkit:
+Anyone can see the metadata associated with McAfee’s pics by opening the image files with Julien Voisin’s Metadata Anonymisation Toolkit:

 Entering the coordinates from the picture into Google Maps, we can see that the trio were at a luxurious resort called the Mar Marine Yacht Club in Guatemala, not far from the Belize border.

 Some services do remove the metadata from your files automatically when you upload them, but it is hard to predict which services do that, and which metadata they will remove.